shader-slang/slangpy/kernelfunctions/docs/Vectorizing3.md

 A fundamental design principle is that Python should **never** inspect the Slang function signature during resolution.

-## V1: Explicit vectorization
+## Explicit vectorization

-In the first implementation, all arguments must either:
+In the most basic implementation, all arguments must either:
 - Not be vectorized.
 - Have explicitly defined mappings, allowing type inference.
 - Be explicitly typed, allowing mapping inference.